darren-gibson/RTTChecker/README.md

 ## Example Scenario
 - At 06:05 BST, 20/Oct/2025, for Cambridge (CAMBDGE) to London Kings Cross (KNGX):
-	- With a 20-minute offset and 60-minute window, RTTChecker selects the 06:39 train, as it arrives at KNGX at 07:32 (earliest after offset).
+	- With a 20-minute offset and 60-minute window, the service selects the 06:39 train, as it arrives at KNGX at 07:32 (earliest after offset).
 	- The device displays mode "On Time" if the train is running on schedule.

 ## Matter Device Setup